-Let’s open our Bibles and look together at Romans chapter 7--Romans chapter 7.
+Let’s open our Bibles and look together at Romans chapter 7.
+Romans chapter 7.
 I want to read as the setting for our message verses 14 through verse 25.
-Romans chapter 7 beginning at verse 14:
+Romans chapter 7 beginning at verse 14.

-For we know that the law is spiritual, but I am carnal, sold under sin.
-For that which I do, I understand not.
-For what I would, that do I not.
-But what I hate, that do I. If then I do that which I would not, I consent unto the law that it is good.
-Now then it is no more I that do it but sin that dwelleth in me.
-For I know that in me, that is in my flesh, dwelleth no good thing, for to will is present with me.
-But how to perform that which is good, I find not.
-For the good that I would, I do not; but the evil which I would not, that I do.
-Now if I do that I would not, it is no more I that do it but sin that dwelleth in me.
+“For we know that the law is spiritual: but I am carnal, sold under sin.
+For that which I do I understand not: for what I would, that do I not; but what I hate, that do I. If then I do that which I would not, I consent unto the law that it is good.
+Now then it is no more I that do it, but sin that dwelleth in me.
+For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.
+For the good that I would I do not: but the evil which I would not, that I do.
+Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me.

-That is a poignant description of someone in conflict with himself, someone who loves God’s moral law, someone who deep down in his inner most self wants to obey God’s moral law, but is pulled and pushed away from its fulfillment by sin, sin that is in him.
+That is a poignant description of someone in conflict with himself, someone who loves God’s moral law, someone who deep down in his innermost self wants to obey God’s moral law, but is pulled and pushed away from its fulfillment by sin, sin that is in him.
 It is the personal experience of a soul in conflict.
 It is a battle.
 It is a warfare that rages in the heart.
-The conflict is very real, it is very intense, it is very strong.
+The conflict is very real.
+It is very intense.
+It is very strong.
 Of that there is no mistake.

 Now some people say this is a Christian being described.
 And some people say this is a non-Christian.
 And people have been saying those two things ever since Romans 7 was written.
 Whole movements have depended for their very life on the interpretation of Romans 7.
 One side says there is too much bondage to sin for a Christian.
 The other says there’s too much desire for good for a non-Christian.
 You can’t be a Christian and be bound to sin and you can’t be a non-Christian and desire to keep the law of God.
 And therein is the conflict of interpreting the passage.

-And then verse 18, "For I know that in me, that is in my flesh, dwelleth no good thing, for to will is present with me but how to perform that which is good I find not.”
+And then verse 18.
+“For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.”
 And they say that has to be a non-Christian because a person who’s a Christian knows how to do what’s good.
 Where’s the evidence of the Holy Spirit’s power there?
 And so they question the very obvious ignorance of the person in verse 18 not able to figure out how to get his results that he wants.
 Should one in Christ be so impotent?

-Now with all of that in chapter 6, how in the world can it be said in verse 14 of chapter 7, "I am carnal, sold under sin,” is a Christian?
+Now with all of that in chapter 6, how in the world can it be said in 7:14, “I am carnal, sold under sin,” is a Christian?
 You understand the problem?
-Now we’ll deal with each one of these things as we go through the passage.
-But here let me just say in general reference to chapter 6 that the emphasis in chapter 6 is on the new creation, the new nature, the new identity, the new person in Christ, the redeemed I. The emphasis therefore is on the holiness of the believer.
-And in his new creation and in his redeemed self, he has broken sin’s dominion.
+Now, we’ll deal with each one of these things as we go through the passage.
+But here let me just say in general reference to chapter 6 that the emphasis in chapter 6 is on the new creation, the new nature, the new identity, the new person in Christ, the redeemed I. The emphasis, therefore, is on the holiness of the believer.
+And in his new creation, and in his redeemed self, he has broken sin’s dominion.

 Now wait a minute.
-You just said we died to sin, you just said that the sin...the body of sin, verse 6, was destroyed and we would henceforth not serve sin, now why in verse 12 are you commanding us not to let it reign?
+You just said we died to sin, you just said that the sin - the body of sin, verse 6 - was destroyed and we would henceforth not serve sin.
+Now why in verse 12 are you commanding us not to let it reign?
 You see, you have the same problem in chapter 6.
 You still have to deal with the problem of the believer and sin.
 And in all that Paul said in chapter 6 about our new nature, and our new creation, and our new essence, he never said that from then on we wouldn’t have a battle with sin.
-Verse 12 implies that sin could still have a reigning place, it could still be shouting out orders which we are submitting to.
+Verse 12 implies that sin could still have a reigning place.
+It could still be shouting out orders which we are submitting to.
 We could still be obeying sin.
-Follow into verse 13, "Neither yield ye your members as instruments of unrighteousness unto sin," which is to say you could do that.
+Follow into verse 13.
+“Neither yield ye your members as instruments of unrighteousness unto sin.”
+Which is to say you could do that.
 And so you have to be commanded not to do that.

-So, on the one hand the problem in chapter 7 is the problem in chapter 6 because you have all of those statements about you’ve died to sin, you’re dead to sin, sin has no dominion over you, your service to sin is broken, you are now servants of God and you’re free from sin, you’re free from sin.
-At the same time you have the commands to not let sin reign over you.
+So, on the one hand, the problem in chapter 7 is the problem in chapter 6, because you have all of those statements about you’ve died to sin, you’re dead to sin, sin has no dominion over you, your service to sin is broken, you are now servants of God and you’re free from sin, you’re free from sin.
+At the same time, you have the commands to not let sin reign over you.
 So there are no problems found in the interpretation of chapter 7 that aren’t also found in the interpretation of chapter 6.

-Look at verse 19 of chapter 6.
-"I speak after the manner of men because of the infirmity of your flesh.”
+Look at 6:19.
+“I speak after the manner of men because of the infirmity of your flesh.”
 Now remember what we said about that?
 When you sin, it isn’t the new you, what is it?
 It’s your flesh, your humanness.
-And so he says I have to remind you of these things because your flesh is still there, for as you have yielded your members to uncleanness and iniquity unto iniquity in the past, even so now yield your members servants to righteousness unto holiness.
+And so he says, “I have to remind you of these things because your flesh is still there, for as you have yielded your members servants to uncleanness and iniquity unto iniquity in the past, even so now yield your members servants to righteousness unto holiness.”
 And the implication again there is you could yield your members to sin.
 You could yield your members to sin.

 So, arguing that chapter 7 cannot refer to a Christian because of statements in chapter 6 is to really to misunderstand the intention of chapter 6.
 And I think it to be a rather weak argument.